 I’d moved up the ladder from copy editor to publisher, from employee to partner.
 I’d done breakfast meetings, dinner meetings, board meetings, conference calls, and red-eye flights.
 I’d opened new offices in new countries, moved entire businesses across continents, launched new divisions, turned around failing ones, hired, fired, and managed growth.
-I was ready for a break.

-If you’re going to do nothing, I figured, Paris is the place to do it, and I thought I was ready to do nothing for a while.
+If you’re going to do nothing, Paris is the place to do it, I figured, and I thought I was ready to do nothing for a while.

 I developed a routine.
 I’d rise early, with young Jackson, ready him for his day, and then walk him the 10 blocks from our apartment to his school.
-I’d kiss Jackson on the cheek, wave good-bye as I backed out the door of his classroom, then continue out of the building and on down the street for another two blocks to the bistro on the corner.
+I’d kiss Jackson on the cheek, wave goodbye as I backed out the door of his classroom, then continue out of the building and on down the street for another two blocks to the bistro on the corner.

-One of the greatest delights of Paris is sitting at a bistro table streetside, sipping, reading, and watching.
+One of the greatest delights of Paris is sitting at a bistro table street side, sipping, reading, and watching.
 I’d choose a table with a view of the park across the way, and I’d order a pot of tea and a tartine with jam.
 I’d drink the tea, eat my breakfast, read my newspaper, and watch as this corner of Paris got about its day.

 It was autumn.
-A walk through the heart of historic Paris is one of the best ways in the world to pass your time any time of year; however, exploring this part of this city on foot in autumn, the temperature crisp, leaves under foot, can be particularly pleasing.
+A walk through the heart of historic Paris is one of the best ways in the world to pass your time any time of year; however, exploring this part of this city on foot in autumn, the temperature crisp, leaves crunchy under foot, can be particularly pleasing.